-I am writer and editor with over 17 years of experience writing about business, health care, the environment, politics and local government.
+I am writer and editor with over 17 years of experience writing about business, health care, finances, the environment, politics and local government.

 I worked for over a decade as a writer and then associate editor at Business NH Magazine.
 I also served as the Statehouse reporter for The NH edition of The Eagle-Tribune, environmental reporter for The Keene Sentinel and for NPR in Washington D.C writing, editing and posting news copy.

 I now work with nonprofits and business executives ghostwriting books and articles and producing reports, along with reporting for magazines.

 - I created and launched the Young Reporters Project, designing a program to fit within the college curriculum, while at Business NH Magazine.
 I taught students how to report and write stories and worked with them to edit theirs individually and in class.
 I published close to 50 student stories online and in the magazine and taught over one hundred students.
 The program was a finalist for the statewide leadership development award given by Stay, Work, Play.

 - I designed, conducted and wrote a monthly CEO on the Go column, introducing the personal side of NH business leaders through interviews recorded on the run.
 I went running with over 20 business leaders and had more requests than I could handle.
 I did this because business is always personal and relationships matter most.